gzoller/scala-reflection/README.md

 * Option and Java Optional
 * Collections, incl. several Java Collections
 * Tuples
+* Match/dependent types

 See unit tests for detailed examples of usage.

 ## Acknowledgements

-I wish to thank three people who have helped make this library possible, with their patient explanations and help on gitter.
+I wish to thank three people who have helped make this library possible, with their patient explanations and help on forums.
 Learning Scala 3 reflection internals was certainly a learning curve for me and these guys really helped me through it:

 ```
 Guillaume Martres (@smarter)
 Paolo G. Giarrusso (@Blaisorblade)
 Nicolas Stucki (@nicolasstucki)
 ```
-Thanks also goes to pjfanning for his contributions to this project.
+Thanks also goes to pjfanning for multiple contributions to this project.

 ## Release Notes:
 * 2.0.0 - All-new refactor